Frequently Asked Questions

 The best way to enhance the educational value of your visit is to make use of the resources on this website.
 View the online Programming Guide for lesson plans, annotated bibliographies and background information.
 Download the Family Gallery Guide and play our online trivia games for post-visit activities.
 Finally, and perhaps most simply, talk about the exhibit with others.
 Discuss what you liked best and what made the most impact on you.
 What did you learn that you did not know before?
 What else would you like to learn?
 Check out other ideas in our Programming Guide for ways to translate what you learned into a picture, a craft, a song, or a poem.
-Visit your local public library and look for other books, videos, or audio CDs related to the subjects explored in the exhibition.
+Visit your local public library and look for other books or multimedia materials related to the subjects explored in the exhibition.

 How long does it take to get an application approved?